jonaskarlssondev/jonaskarlssondev/README.md

 Currently enjoying messing around with golang and react :metal:

-Consultant me spends my day head deep into a c# and angular kubernetes cluster.
+Consultant me spends my day deep into a c# and angular kubernetes cluster.

 Peace
 :v: